Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 National parks are protected areas for their significance relating to wildlife, natural features, landscapes and especially for our Aboriginal and cultural heritage.

-Nilpena Ediacara National Park has all of this but something more that is extra special.
-The resounding fact is that Nilpena Ediacara National Park has been identified as the place where evidence of the emergence of Earth’s earliest complex animal life has been discovered.
+Nilpena Ediacara National Park has all of this and more.
+Something that makes the park extra special is the resounding fact that Nilpena Ediacara National Park has been identified as the place where evidence of the emergence of Earth’s earliest complex animal life has been discovered.

 We’re talking pre-dinosaurs or even pre-land plants.
 The likes of NASA have been backing the research at Nilpena for some time now, through the University of California, Riverside, to understand how animal life evolves on a planet.